-Garage doors are part of the envelope of the garage, like other parts of the envelope (windows, doors, siding, roofing), they’re exposed to natural elements and eventually need to be replaced.
+Garage doors are part of the envelope of the garage; like other parts (windows, doors, siding, roofing), they’re exposed to natural elements and eventually need to be replaced.
 Wind, rain, debris, the impact from a basketball or other objects, and continual use will wear them down.
-If you’re considering replacement options you may have noticed some of this wear on your own door, or you might just be ready for a new look.
+If you’re considering replacement options, you may have noticed some of this wear on your door, or you might be ready for a new look.
 Either way, you’ll want to know that garage doors don’t last forever.
 How long do they last?
 Read on to find out.

 How Do I Know If I Need a New Garage Door?

 Not everyone waits until their garage door has reached the end of its lifespan before replacing it, but if you’ve run into a few problems, it might be time to call it.

 5 Signs It’s Time to Replace Your Garage Door

 - Your wood door is cracked, warped, or peeling